leobeeson/job-recommendation-system/notes.md

     * Do most users use it multiple times during a condensed period of time? (i.e. while job hunting)
     * Can users return to bright after a couple months/years of work experience?

+## Future Ideas
+* Incorporate data that flags when a user has applied to a job after being redirected to an employer's page, so we can recommend only jobs to which he/she hasn't applied to.
+* It would be interesting to have data on users that don't open an email (from Bright), and those who do open the email but don't click through to Bright's website.

 ## Research
 * Why is AlternatingLeastSquares recommended for implicit feedback?

-## Future Ideas
-* It would be interesting to have data on users that don't open an email (from Bright), and those who do open the email but don't click through to Bright's website.